e-eight/sicp/README.md

-# SICP soutions
+# SICP soution
-I am now working through the second edition of Structure and Interpretation of Computer Programs.
-These are my solutions to the problems in the book.
+These are my solutions to Structure and Interpretation of Computer Programs, 2nd edition.